• Cycling

 GPX files are a type of XML file initially designed for use by GPS devices, but now used more widely for exchanging route information between different devices and systems.
 There is an official schema currently at version 1.1 that describes how GPX files should be constructed.

-Most of the problems with GPX files come from various manufacturers who add additional information that is not compatible with all devices and programs that can use GPX files, or GPS files that contain a large number of individual points.
+Most of the problems with GPX files come from sources which add additional information that is not compatible with all devices that can use GPX files, or GPS files that contain a very large number of individual points.

-This will often mean that you cannot open a GPX file created on one device or program in another.
-There are some desktop and online tools that will try to tidy the files, and there is always the option of manually editing them using a plain text editor, such as Notepad in Windows or TextEdit on Mac.
+This mean that you cannot open a GPX file created in certain systems in another.
+There are some desktop and online tools that will try to tidy the files, and there is always the option of manually editing them using a plain text editor, such as Notepad in Windows or TextEdit on Mac to strip out the offending parts.

 Download OS Maps to discover more walks near you, or plot your own with a 7-day free trial of OS Maps, on us!